-The bigger problem however is covering all your gear when be exposed to rain for a longer period of time.
-Always have a rain cover for your backpack, especially if you travel with electronics and other equipment that does not go well with wet weather.
+The bigger challenge however is to cover all your gear when being exposed to heavy rain.
+Always have a rain cover for your backpack, especially if you travel with equipment that does not go well with wet weather.

-What to do on rainy days?
-At least in cities there is a ton of fun things to do on bad weather day: Go to the movies, visit a museum, go shopping, get drunk with locals in the pub… Further you set up somewhere with a good internet connection and catch up on work, travel planning, paying bills and all the lovely things that you don’t want to be doing once the sun comes out.
+Rainy days are lost days?
+Not at all!
+There are a ton of fun things you can do on a bad weather day: Go to the movies, visit a museum, go shopping, get drunk with locals in the pub… Further you can set up somewhere with a good internet connection and catch up on work.
+You could plan upcoming trips, pay bills and do all the other lovely things that you won’t want to do once the sun comes out.

 5. Language Barriers

-English native speakers are used to being understood wherever they go, but the truth is that there are many parts of this world where English is not commonly spoken.
-France and Spain are the best examples for Europe, followed by almost all countries in South and Central America.
+English native speakers are used to being understood wherever they go, but the truth is that there are many parts of this world where English is not pepople’s first (or even second) language.
 Naturally, the level of English will rise with the number of tourists in a place, but it is best not to entirely rely on that.

 I would recommend learning some basic vocabulary for the local language prior to your trip.
 Knowing how to say “thank you”, “please” “I would like…” “where is..” and “how much…” in more than one language is not only very useful, but can open doors when traveling independently.